 Your doctor will send you home with prescription eyedrops and directions on how to give them to your child.

-If she had a cataract removed from just one eye, she may have to wear a patch on the other.
+If they had a cataract removed from just one eye, they may have to wear a patch on the other.
 That’ll help to strengthen the eye that was operated on.

-How long she’ll have to wear the patch depends on a lot of different things that your doctor will discuss with you.
+How long they’ll have to wear the patch depends on a lot of different things that your doctor will discuss with you.

 Will My Child Be OK?

-Treating your child’s cataracts early on can help save her vision.
+Treating your child’s cataracts early on can help save their vision.

-It’s also very important to keep all appointments after her surgery.
-That way your doctor can make sure she’s healing properly and can see the world clearly -- not just now, but well into adulthood.
+It’s also very important to keep all appointments after their surgery.
+That way your doctor can make sure they're healing properly and can see the world clearly -- not just now, but well into adulthood.